Neo-Ciber94/dilib-rs/dilib/README.md

 ```

 ### Inject trait
-The `Inject` trait provide a way to construct a type using the
+The `Inject` trait is a mechanism to create a type using the
-providers of the container.
+providers of a container.

 To add a type that implements `Inject` to the container,
-you use the `add_deps` methods, this add the type as a `Scoped` provider.
+you use the `add_deps` methods, this adds the type as a `Scoped` provider.

 ```rust
 use std::sync::{Mutex, atomic::AtomicUsize};